lalitnayyar/bawlSupabaseSetup/output.md

     "metadata": {
       "loc": {
         "lines": {
-          "from": 198,
+          "from": 177,
-          "to": 208
+          "to": 187
         }
       }
     }
   },
   {
-    "pageContent": "Projects: Intro to APIs & BoredBot, URLs, REST, & BlogSpace, Async JavaScript & War, Promise Rejection & Capstone\n\nModule 9 – 29 lessons - 2 hours 27 min\nLearn UI design\nIn this module, you'll learn how to build apps that both look good and work well.\nProjects: Intro to UI design, Build A Simple Layout, Full Project Refactoring", "metadata": {
+    "pageContent": "Module 9 – 29 lessons - 2 hours 27 min\nLearn UI design\nIn this module, you'll learn how to build apps that both look good and work well.\nProjects: Intro to UI design, Build A Simple Layout, Full Project Refactoring\n\nModule 10 – 167 lessons - 13 hours 3 min\nReact basics\nLearn the most popular library for building user interfaces.
+This will increase your productivity by an order of magnitude.", "metadata": {
       "loc": {
         "lines": {
-          "from": 208,
+          "from": 189,
-          "to": 213
+          "to": 196
         }
       }
     }
   },
   {
-    "pageContent": "Module 10 – 167 lessons - 13 hours 3 min\nReact basics\nLearn the most popular library for building user interfaces.
-This will increase your productivity by an order of magnitude.\n\nProjects: Build a React info site, Build an AirBnb Experiences clone, Build a meme generator, Build a notes app and Tenzies games\n\nModule 11 – 170 lessons - 13 hours 5 min\nAdvanced React [UPDATED]\nLevel up your React JS skills to a professional level.\n\nSections: Reusability, React Router 6, Performance", "metadata": {
+    "pageContent": "Projects: Build a React info site, Build an AirBnb Experiences clone, Build a meme generator, Build a notes app and Tenzies games\n\nModule 11 – 170 lessons - 13 hours 5 min\nAdvanced React [UPDATED]\nLevel up your React JS skills to a professional level.\n\nSections: Reusability, React Router 6, Performance", "metadata": {
       "loc": {
         "lines": {
-          "from": 215,
+          "from": 198,
-          "to": 225
+          "to": 204
         }
       }
     }
   },
   {
-    "pageContent": "Module 11 – 170 lessons - 13 hours 5 min\nAdvanced React [UPDATED]\nLevel up your React JS skills to a professional level.\n\nSections: Reusability, React Router 6, Performance\n\nWhy the front end developer career path rocks:\nThis career path will turn you into a hireable frontend developer as fast as possible.
-By the end of it, you will have learned enough HTML, CSS, JavaScript, and React to get your first job as a frontend web developer.", "metadata": {
+    "pageContent": "Why the front end developer career path rocks:\nThis career path will turn you into a hireable frontend developer as fast as possible.
+By the end of it, you will have learned enough HTML, CSS, JavaScript, and React to get your first job as a frontend web developer.\n\nIt will also prepare you with strategies to get through the interview process, so that you increase the chance of landing your dream job.", "metadata": {
       "loc": {
         "lines": {
-          "from": 225,
+          "from": 206,
-          "to": 232
+          "to": 209
         }
       }
     }
   },
   {
-    "pageContent": "It will also prepare you with strategies to get through the interview process, so that you increase the chance of landing your dream job.\n\nThe teachers of this path are some of the most popular online instructors these days, like Kevin Powell, Gary Simon, Cassidy Williams, and Dylan Israel.
+    "pageContent": "The teachers of this path are some of the most popular online instructors these days, like Kevin Powell, Gary Simon, Cassidy Williams, and Dylan Israel.
 They’re all people who have gone up the hard road of becoming professional developers, so they know exactly what it takes.", "metadata": {
       "loc": {
         "lines": {
-          "from": 234,
+          "from": 211,
-          "to": 236
+          "to": 211
         }
       }
     }